Adidas ends partnership with Ye over antisemitic remarks - KTVZ

 Adidas ends partnership with Ye over antisemitic remarks

-LONDON (AP) — Adidas has ended its partnership with the rapper formerly known as Kanye West over his offensive and antisemitic remarks.
+LONDON (AP) — Adidas has ended its partnership with the rapper formerly known as Kanye West over his offensive and antisemitic remarks, the latest company to cut ties with Ye and a decision that the German sportwear company said would hit its bottom line.

-It comes after the German sportswear company faced pressure to cut ties with Ye, with celebrities and others on social media urging Adidas to act.
-The company said at the beginning of the month that it was placing its lucrative sneaker deal with the rapper under review.
+The company faced pressure to cut ties with Ye, with celebrities and others on social media urging Adidas to act.
+It said at the beginning of the month that it was placing its lucrative sneaker deal with the rapper under review.

+Adidas said Tuesday that it conducted a “thorough review” and would immediately stop production of its line of Yeezy products and stop payments to Ye and his companies.
+The sportswear company said it was expected to take a hit of up to 250 million euros ($246 million) to its net income this year from the move.

-Adidas is just the latest company to end connections with Ye, who also has been suspended from Twitter and Instagram over antisemitic posts that the social networks said violated their policies.
+The move by Adidas, whose CEO Kasper Rorsted is stepping down next year, comes after Ye was suspended from Twitter and Instagram this month over antisemitic posts that the social networks said violated their policies.

-Ye’s talent agency, CAA, dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about him.
+Ye’s talent agency, CAA, has dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about the rapper.

 The Balenciaga fashion house cut ties with Ye last week, according to Women’s Wear Daily.
 JPMorganChase and Ye have ended their business relationship, although the banking breakup was in the works even before Ye’s antisemitic comments.